akabetso/3_7_2024_VAir_Molecular_dynamics/README.md

 ## Project Overview

-This project was developed by VAir under the sponsorship and guidance of Sup'Bi>
+This project was developed by VAir under the sponsorship and guidance of Sup'Biotech and Descartes Developpement et Innovation.

 This project focuses on studying the stability of protein modification, particularly by incorporating a click reaction at the C-terminus of a protein.
 This allows a linker to be attached, facilitating the attachment of a single domain antibody (nanobody) to a gold surface.
 Given the stability of single domain nanobodies, our objective was to understand how modifications affect the protein's conformational stability and binding sites.